kevinsea/Insight-Wiki-Stage/A Quick Tour.md

 Insight assumes the order of the columns and the order of the generic class parameters are the same.
 It detects the boundary between them as the first field that DOES NOT map to the first class but DOES map to the second class.

-There are ways to manually handle the mapping, or the object graph.
+There are also ways to manually handle the mapping, or the object graph.

 ## Multiple Result Sets ##
 Sometimes a query returns multiple result sets.
 That's automatic too.